• “Adjustments to the price change provisions in the planned amendment to the AVB District Heating Ordinance 2024” by Nebel & Sauer

 Charging points on municipal land play an important role in promoting electric mobility.
 On the one hand, improved accessibility to charging infrastructure in cities and municipalities can help make the purchase of an electric vehicle a viable option for citizens.
 On the other hand, the operation of charging points can also generate revenue and support local businesses.

-Autor: Désirée Oberpichler
+Autor: Désirée Siekmann (née Oberpichler)

 polisMOBILITY 01/2023, p.
 72 ff.